JorelAli/CommandAPI/docssrc/src/commandfailures.md

 # Handling command failures

 Sometimes, you want your command to fail on purpose.
-This is basically the way to "gracefully" handle errors in your command execution.
+This is the way to "gracefully" handle errors in your command execution.
 This is performed by throwing the following method:

 ```java
 throw CommandAPI.fail("Error message goes here");